Two US soldiers killed in Iraq clashes with IS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BAGHDAD: Two American soldiers fighting the Islamic State group in Iraq were killed during an operation alongside Iraqi forces, the coalition against the jihadists said Monday.
+BAGHDAD: Two American soldiers fighting the Islamic State group in Iraq were killed during an operation alongside Iraqi forces, the coalition against the militants said Monday.

+Coalition forces have since focused on conducting air strikes and surveillance to rout miliant sleeper cells.
+But the United States in January outraged Iraqi leaders by killing top Iranian general Qasem Soleimani in a drone strike at Baghdad airport -- an attack widely seen as a violation of Iraq´s sovereignty that sparked demands for US forces to leave.

-BAGHDAD: Two American soldiers fighting the Islamic State group in Iraq were killed during an operation alongside Iraqi forces, the coalition against the jihadists said Monday.
+BAGHDAD: Two American soldiers fighting the Islamic State group in Iraq were killed during an operation alongside Iraqi forces, the coalition against the militants said Monday.